 NHS advice on coronavirus

-Visit the NHS website for the lastest medical advice to protect yourself and others.
+Visit the NHS website for the latest medical advice to protect yourself and others.

 Advice for everyone

-We must do all we can to fight coronavirus.
-It spreads easily between people and not everyone with coronavirus infection has obvious symptoms.
+Even as pressure on the NHS eases, we must all continue to fight coronavirus.
+It spreads very easily and not everyone with coronavirus infection has symptoms.

-wearing a face covering when inside public places (except when eating or drinking)
+- wearing a face covering when inside public places (except when eating or drinking) – unless exempt

-The rules on meeting up, pubs and restaurants are now different across the UK (see below), but they all help to limit close contact with people from outside your household as much as possible.
+Advice is slightly different across the UK (see below), but it all helps to limit close contact with people from outside your household.

 Restrictions by country